Groups List: I

 International Centers for Spiritual Living.
 Alternative name for Religious Science International.

 International Church of Christ.
 Cult/former cult founded by Kip McKean in Boston, Massachusetts, USA, and hence the group is commonly called the Boston Movement.
 Branches in New Zealand are the Central Auckland Church of Christ and the Christchurch Church of Christ.
 For more information see the ICC Closeup.
-(The International Church of Christ is currently facing massive internal changes that may result in the "cult" designation being changed.
-For more information see www.rightcyberup.com.)
+(The International Church of Christ is said to have faced massive internal changes that may result in the "cult" designation being changed.)

 International House of Prayer.
 See Tauranga House of Prayer.